Mariela Mercado

 What do you attribute your success to?

-Global Experience: 20+ years of diverse HR experience, spanning multiple countries in network and sectors (nonprofit, government, corporate), played a key role in my success.
 I attribute my success to a strong foundation in employee relations, workplace investigations, and strategic HR design, which have enabled me to lead with both structure and empathy.
-Managing HR across 35 countries—particularly in remote and hybrid environments—has deepened my leadership experience and reinforced the importance of building trust and credibility at all levels.
+Overseeing and supporting HR, primarily on employee relations in United States and across 30+ countries—particularly in remote and hybrid environments with significantly different employment law contexts—has deepened my leadership experience and reinforced the importance of building trust and credibility at all levels, while mitigating risks for employees and the organization and contributing to a more positive employee experience and engagement.
 My background in clinical psychology has also been instrumental in understanding diverse perspectives and creating people-centered strategies that truly support employees and business goals alike.
 I feel my entire career has prepared me for this moment.

 Q